Don't lose your savings to taxes. Invest in ELSS today.

 KYC:

 When you invest in a mutual fund or any other financial instrument, the manager and custodian of your investment needs to have basic information about your identity.
-Central Know Your Customer (CKYC) is a process through which authorized institutions obtain and maintain investors’ identity information.
+Central Know Your Customer (CKYC) is a process through which authorised institutions obtain and maintain investors’ identity information.

 To fulfil your KYC requirements, you must submit the following documents along with your CKYC application: